PSU-ICDS/containers/README.md

 ## Dockerfiles

 A collection of Dockerfiles that I have written to serve as the base for some of my Singularity containers (primarily R).
 I use Docker sometimes for container builds because I think the build process is better.
 I also like to have the ability to create sandboxes with Docker containers.
+The Dockerfiles are located in the `src/dockerfiles` directory of this repository.
 That being said, the list of available Dockerfiles is as follows:

 * r-base-roar-3.6.3
 * r-base-roar-4.0.3